josen00000/Guildhall/Thesis/Readme.txt

 	F6 change camera split screen state:
-		No split screen: use one camera with no split-screen strategy Axis aligned split screen: use multiple cameras and each camera takes a box render area in screen F7 change no split-screen strat
+		No split screen: use one camera with no split-screen strategy Axis aligned split screen: use multiple cameras and each camera takes a box render area in screen Voronoi split screen: Use multiple cameras and each camera taks a voronoi digram render area in screen.
+	F7 change no split-screen strat
 		No strat: no stratergy for no split-screen state, player can move out of the camera Zoom to fit: When player try to move out of the camera, the camera zoom out to fit the player.